 The trapizzino is yet another form of irresistible carb in Italy.
 This popular street food consists of a triangular bread pocket filled with meat, cheese, or veggies.
 The shop in Trastevere has a delicious eggplant parmesan trapizzino, and other rotating flavors with usually at least one other vegetarian option.

 Trapizzino Trastevere: Piazza Trilussa 46, open daily 10am – 1am

 To counteract the overload of pizza, pasta, bread, and gelato, I always filled up on fresh fruit while in Rome.
-The mediterranean climate makes for incredibly sweet and juicy oranges, pomegranates, figs, and berries, and I always found affordable produce at the street markets.
+The Mediterranean climate makes for incredibly sweet and juicy oranges, pomegranates, figs, and berries, and I always found affordable produce at these two street markets.

 Campo De’ Fiori: Piazza Campo de’ Fiori, Open Mon – Sat from 7am until 3pm